Back to the full dot-point answer

 Influenza and HIV mutate rapidly (antigenic drift) so that antibodies raised against earlier strains do not recognise new ones.
 Trypanosoma brucei changes its surface glycoprotein coat repeatedly, evading antibody recognition.

-What is capsules and biofilms?Show answer
+What are capsules and biofilms?Show answer

 Streptococcus pneumoniae has a polysaccharide capsule that prevents phagocytosis.
 Pseudomonas aeruginosa forms biofilms that block antibiotics and immune cells.